-The City had two designs in front of it.
+The City of Buckeye had two designs in front of it for the intersection of Durango Street and Yuma Road.
 One was a modern roundabout.
-One was a signalized Left-In Left-Out (LILO) T-intersection.
-The Traffic Engineering Report for project ENGCIP-25-0004 modeled both.
-The numbers weren’t close.
+One was a signalized intersection.

-The City chose the signalized LILO.
+The City chose the signalized design.

-What the City Said in Response
+What the City Weighed

 How the National Data Compares

-This isn’t a marginal call.
 This is FHWA’s Proven Safety Countermeasures program telling state and local engineers, in writing, that roundabouts are how you prevent the crashes that send people to trauma centers.

 The Population Trajectory

-Buckeye’s population was 93,741 at the 2020 Census.
-The Census Bureau’s 2024 estimate puts the city at 114,334.
-That’s 32.95% growth in four years.
-Buckeye sits consistently in the top tier of the fastest-growing US cities and is projected to clear 119,000 residents in 2025 and 124,000 in 2026.
+The Census Bureau counted 91,502 Buckeye residents in 2020.
+Its 2024 estimate puts the city at about 114,334.
+That’s roughly 25% growth in four years.
+Buckeye sits consistently in the top tier of the fastest-growing US cities.

 The math gets worse from here.